The Royal Society is committed to protecting and respecting your privacy.

 - Contact notes relating to your communications with us or if you are considering a relationship with us.

 How much of this information we collect depends on the type of relationship we have with you and the information we build in the course of your relationship with us.
-We do not store information that is classed as 'sensitive' or 'special category' personal data (meaning data relating to health (physical or mental); ethnicity; political, religious or philosophical beliefs; trade union membership, sex life; or genetic/biometric identifiers) or any data regarding criminal offences that you share with us, unless there is a clear and valid reason for us having to process this particular data that complies with applicable law, primarily that we have your explicit consent, and/or that you have made that information public and/or we have to process that data in connection with a legal claim.
+We do not store information that is classed as 'sensitive' or 'special category' personal data, or any data regarding criminal offences that you share with us, unless there is a clear and valid reason for us having to process this particular data that complies with applicable law, primarily that we have your explicit consent, and/or that you have made that information public and/or we have to process that data in connection with a legal claim.

 We will use your information to: